 Inventories are included in the Balance Sheet at the lower of cost and net realisable value.
 The cost of inventories is assigned using the FIFO/weighted average costing formula.
-Long term contracts are accounted for on the basis of charging the Surplus or Deficit on the Provision of Services with the value of works and services received under the contract during the financial year.
+Long-term contracts are accounted for on the basis of charging the Surplus or Deficit on the Provision of Services with the consideration allocated to the performance obligations satisfied based on the goods or services transferred to the service recipient during the financial year.